patelkar92/mtc-backend-prod/README.md

-# mtc-backend-prod
+ # This is a prod Python is for backend developers.
-Python code for MTC
+ The infra was last modified by: Karan Patel